Vector Festival 2018 - Call for Submissions

-Now entering its fifth year, Vector Festival is a participatory and community-oriented initiative dedicated to showcasing digital games and creative media practices.
-Presenting works across a dynamic range of exhibitions, screenings, performances, lectures, and workshops, Vector acts as a critical bridge between emergent digital platforms and new media art practice.
+Now entering its sixth year, Vector Festival is a participatory and community-oriented event showcasing artistic practices that engage critically with new media and digital game technologies.
+Presenting works across a dynamic range of exhibitions, screenings, performances, lectures, panels, and workshops, Vector Festival acts as a critical bridge between emergent digital platforms and new media art practice.
 In recent years, the festival has broadened its scope to include a wider spectrum of works critically engaging with many aspects of emerging digital technologies.
 The festival is proud to be a participatory and community-oriented initiative organized by InterAccess in Toronto, Ont.

 Since 2013, Vector Festival has developed an active presence in regional and international communities related to contemporary art and critical game cultures.
-Curators Skot Deeming and Martin Zeilinger invite you to contribute artworks for consideration toward festival programming, which will include a feature exhibition at InterAccess throughout the month of July, along with off-site screenings, performances, workshops, and panels from July 12-15, 2018.
+Curators Martin Zeilinger and Katie Micak invite you to contribute artworks for consideration toward festival programming, which will include a feature exhibition at InterAccess throughout the month of July and August, along with off-site screenings, performances, workshops, and panels from July 12-15, 2018.
 Note that Vector Festival does not charge submission fees to artists applying to participate.

 The curators seek works for the following programs:

-- Performances, including sound, live coding, chipmusic concerts, as well as performances and interventions in virtual and public spaces.
+- Performance-based proposals (including sound art, live coding, chipmusic concerts, as well as performances and interventions in virtual and public spaces.

 - Project description and artist statement (2 pages maximum)

-- Documentation (maximum five images and one video; for large files please provide a URL)
+- Documentation (maximum five images and one video; ideally, please provide an online streaming link)

 - Detailed description of technical requirements (please outline materials provided by the artist and materials expected from the exhibiting venue)